zacLibaud/bADA55.github.io/index.md

 {% include_relative figs/sentiment_comparison.html %}

+If you’re looking for a place full of positive energy and excitement, BeerAdvocate might just be your new home.
+A massive 91% of expert reviews on BeerAdvocate are positive.
+These reviewers are passionate about their beers and don’t hold back when it comes to sharing the love.

+Negative reviews?
+They’re rare here—only 7.54% of reviews express dissatisfaction.
+And as for neutrality?
+Forget it.
+Just 1.43% of reviews sit on the fence.
+The BeerAdvocate community loves to share their opinions, and those opinions are overwhelmingly upbeat.

+So, if you’re the kind of person who enjoys reading reviews that make you excited to grab your next pint, BeerAdvocate is where the vibe is all about celebrating great beer.

+On the other hand, if you prefer reviews that are more critical, balanced, and to the point, RateBeer might feel like a better fit.
+Here, 75.3% of reviews are positive—still a majority, but far less than BeerAdvocate.
+That means RateBeer experts aren’t afraid to share what didn’t impress them.

+In fact, 15.5% of reviews are negative, making this platform twice as likely to feature critical feedback.
+And for those who value objectivity, 9.15% of reviews are neutral—far more than you’ll find on BeerAdvocate.

+RateBeer has a vibe that’s more serious and straightforward.
+It’s a space for beer lovers who appreciate a more discerning perspective.
+If you’re looking for honesty and detail, even when it’s not all glowing praise, you’ll likely feel right at home here.

+While there are differences in tone, one thing is clear: both BeerAdvocate and RateBeer tend to lean positive overall.
+Even on RateBeer, where reviews are a bit more critical, the majority—over 75%—of expert reviews still celebrate the beers they’re reviewing.
+So, while the vibe might feel different, there’s no shortage of appreciation for great beer on either platform.

 # What kind of words do they use?

 Finally, we assess the richness of the language used in expert reviews.
 A well-crafted review often reflects the reviewer’s depth of knowledge and expertise.
 By examining the vocabulary used, we can gauge which platform fosters a more cultivated and constructive reviewing environment, helping users decide where to find reviews they can trust.